Rahatics/The-persian/README.md

 - Context management for code-aware conversations
 - Security and confirmation systems
 - Integration with VS Code's API for file operations
+- Command palette integration for refactor and bug fix commands

 ## Installation